Boundary controllability of the Korteweg-de Vries equation: The Neumann case

 \section{Acknowledgment}

+The authors are grateful to the referee for the careful reading of this paper and their valuable suggestions and comments.
 Capistrano-Filho was supported by CAPES grant number 88881.311964/2018-01, COFECUB/CAPES grant number 8887.879175/2023-00, CNPq grants numbers 307808/2021-1 and 401003/2022-1.
 Da Silva acknowledges support from CNPq.
 This work is part of the Ph.D. thesis of da Silva at the Department of Mathematics of the Universidade Federal de Pernambuco.